imaness/opt1zm0-coding-challenge/README.md

 7. Web application requests is served and proxied through NGINX.
 8. Compression using gzip.
 9. Removed some security vulnerabilities.
+10. Data store is automatically seeded (For testing purposes)

 ## Deployment